 - There may be factors in their family which means their parents cannot safely care for them.

-What are your responsibilities when you foster a baby?
+What are your responsibilities when fostering babies?

 The early years of any child’s life are critical in their personal development.
 In the first three years of their life they will develop language, emotional awareness and the fundamental ability to form relationships.
 They require consistent interaction and engagement to help them form attachments (some people may refer to this as a ‘bond’).

 Could you foster babies?

-All of the qualities that make a great foster carer apply to fostering babies and toddlers too.
+All the qualities that make a great foster carer apply to fostering babies and toddlers too.
 We’ve answered some of the most common fostering eligibility questions here.
 The process of becoming a foster carer is the same as well.

-Another serious consideration is the impact on you and your family when the baby moves on.
-You may only end up caring for them for a short time, but you also need to be prepared that you could end up caring for them for months or even years.
-However long they are with you, you are likely to form a close relationship with them because of the level of care required.
+No matter how long they stay, you’ll likely become close to them because of the level of care they need.
 Saying goodbye can be very tough – but satisfying.
 You will receive plenty of support from our team throughout this process, but it’s not for everyone.

 *Children looked after in England (including adoption), year ending 31 March 2018, Department for Education, 15 November 2018, p.
-4 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/757922/Children_looked_after_in_England_2018_Text_revised.pdf (accessed 12 June 2019)
+4. Available at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/757922/Children_looked_after_in_England_2018_Text_revised.pdf (Accessed 12 June 2019)